moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/outcome-driven-innovation-pilot/topics-and-definitions.md

 ### Outcome statements

 An Outcome statement is the benchmark by which Job Performers gauge success in accomplishing a task.
-Progress is measured across three key dimensions: speed, predictability, and efficiency:
+Progress is measured across three key dimensions: speed, reliability, and efficiency:

 1. **Speed:** Progress is marked by completing tasks faster, reducing the time required for accomplishment.
 2. **Predictability/Reliability:** Progress entails increased reliability and decreased likelihood of deviations or errors.